-Note: If RSP orders more than one CVC in a CVC Class, each limitation in this section 2.2(d) applies to each such CVC.
+Note: If RSP orders more than one CVC in a CVC Class, each limitation in this section 2.2(e) applies to each such CVC.

-If RSP fails to comply with section 2.2(d)(iii) in connection with a CVC TC-4 (without limiting any rights that nbn may have in relation to such failure under the Head Terms or the nbn® Ethernet Fair Use Policy), nbn may modify the bandwidth profile of that CVC TC-4 by following the process set out in the WBA Operations Manual.
+If RSP fails to comply with section 2.2(e)(iii) in connection with a CVC TC-4 (without limiting any rights that nbn may have in relation to such failure under the Head Terms or the nbn® Ethernet Fair Use Policy), nbn may modify the bandwidth profile of that CVC TC-4 by following the process set out in the WBA Operations Manual.

 […]